Mikhail Petrashevsky: Early life

 Mikhail Petrashevsky graduated from the Tsarskoye Selo Lyceum (1839) and Saint Petersburg State University with a degree in law (1841).
 He was then employed as a translator and interpreter at the Ministry of Foreign Affairs.

 Petrashevsky is known to have edited and authored most of the theoretical articles for the Pocket Dictionary of Foreign Words (1846), which popularized democratic and materialist ideas and principles of utopian socialism.

-Political activism & Petrashevsky Circle
+Political activism and the Petrashevsky Circle

 In 1844, Petrashevsky's apartment became the venue for social gatherings of intellectuals, which from 1845 took place on a weekly basis.
 These meetings were later dubbed pyatnitsy ("Fridays") and those attending them would be known as Petrashevtsy.
 The latter came to Petrashevsky's house and used his personal library, which contained banned books on materialist philosophy, utopian socialism, and history of revolutionary movements.

 Among the well-known members of the young intelligentsia who participated in the Petrashevsky Circle were Fyodor Dostoevsky, Mikhail Saltykov-Schedrin, Apollon Maykov and Nikolay Speshnev.

 In late 1848, Petrashevsky took part in meetings, initiated by Speshnev, that were aimed at creating a secret society.
 Petrashevsky, however, argued for judicial reform rather than violent methods, and did not participate in the activities of Speshnev's society.